-Title Hydrological Modelling Code SHYD503 Department Hydrology Prerequisites SHYD332 OR EQUIVALENT Co-requisites SHYD222 Aim The aim of this module is to provide a comprehensive tool for simulating all aspects of integrated hydrology.
-This module will familiarize students with hydrological modelling concepts, model usage, and modelling limitations.
-They will further apply modelling to reconnaissance studies that precede field investigations, interpretative studies following the field program, and for predictive studies in estimating future field behaviour.
-An integrative approach between surface water hydrology and groundwater hydrology will Content be followed using Mike SHE and Mike 11 software packages.
-Integrated Hydrology Overview of Models and Modelling (Conceptual, Physical, Statistical and numerical models) Conceptual and Numerical Modelling Modelling Applications (surface water models, groundwater models, integrated models) Introduction to Mike SHE as an integrated model Overview of SZ, UZ and Evapo-transpiration (ET) Mike SHE Saturated (SZ) And Unsaturated Zone (UZ) Exercises Overview of MIKE 11 And Surface Water MIKE 11 Exercises Principles of Calibration Case Studies and Future Directions Assessment Mike SHE Project 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all Exercises and
+Title Hydrological Modelling Code 4HYD503 Department Hydrology Prerequisites 4HYD332 OR EQUIVALENT Co-requisites 4HYD222 Aim integrated hydrology.
+This modu concepts, model usage, and mo- reconnaissance studies that pre- the field program, and for predic- vide a comprehensive tool for simula le will familiarize students with hydro delling limitations.
+They will further a cede field investigations, interpretati tive studies in estimating future field urface water hydrology and groundw ological modelling apply modelling to ve studies following behaviour.
+An be followed using Mike SHE and Mike 11 software packages.
+Content Integrated Hydrology Overview of Models and Modelling (Conceptual, Physical, Statistical and numerical models) Conceptual and Numerical Modelling Modelling Applications (surface water models, groundwater models, integrated models) Introduction to Mike SHE as an integrated model Overview of SZ, UZ and Evapo-transpiration (ET) Mike SHE Saturated (SZ) And Unsaturated Zone (UZ) Exercises Overview of MIKE 11 And Surface Water Assessment MIKE 11 Exercises Principles of Calibration Case Studies and Future Directions Mike SHE Project 40% Continuous Assessment comprising assignments and 60% Summative DP Requirement Assessments comprising a three hour examination at the end of the Module Dr Keyullellielli Completion of all Exercises and Interim assessments

-Title Water Resources Management Code SHYD504 Department Hydrology Prerequisites SHYD342 OR EQUIVALENT Co-requisites None Aim important to South Africa at the privarying detail and will focus on proexperiencing in balancing water armuch in a state of transition and continued in the state of transition and continued in the state of the state of the state of transition and continued in the state o This module will cover various aspects of water resources management that are important to South Africa at the present time.
+Title Water Resources Management Code 4HYD504 Department Hydrology Prerequisites 4HYD342 OR EQUIVALENT Co-requisites None Aim This module will cover various aspects of water resources management that are important to South Africa at the present time.
 The various aspects will be covered in varying detail and will focus on problems and difficulties that the country is experiencing in balancing water availability and water demand.
-The country is very much in a state of transition and considerable effort is needed to ensure that water is Content History of water law and water pol new Water Act (white papers, poli the new Water Act (The Reserve, Controls Water Allocation Reform of water management in South Af managed in an equitable and sustainable manner.
-History of water law and water policy in South Africa (up to 1994); Development of the new Water Act (white papers, policy documents); Water Act of 1998; Implications of the new Water Act (The Reserve, Resource Directed Measures, Source Directed Controls Water Allocation Reform); National water resources strategy (Restructuring of water management in South Africa); Water Conservation and Water Demand Management; Integrated water resources management; Dams and Development Assessment 40% Continuous Assessment cor Assessments comprising a three h DP Requirement Completion of all assignments · · · · · · · · · · · · · · · · · · ·
+The country is very much in a state of transition and considerable effort is needed to ensure that water is managed in an equitable and sustainable manner.
+Content History of water law and water policy in South Africa (up to 1994); Development of the new Water Act (white papers, policy documents); Water Act of 1998; Implications of the new Water Act (The Reserve, Resource Directed Measures, Source Directed Controls Water Allocation Reform); National water resources strategy (Restructuring of water management in South Africa); Water Conservation and Water Demand Management; Integrated water resources management; Dams and Development (social and economic constraints to water resources management) Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments

-Title Hydroinformatics Code SHYD505 Department Hydrology Prerequisites SHYD311& SHYD321, SHYD332 & SHYD342 OR EQUIVALENTS Co-requisites SHYD222 Aim The module aims to give a broad overview of the integration of current and future based computer methods and tools in hydrology and water resources management.
-Content Introduction to basic concepts (data vs information) Data types (notional, rational, spatial, temporal, remote, raster, vector, etc.), Data management data modelling (databases, data warehouses, etc),

-The role of data in hydrology and water resources management.
-Methods and tools to convert data into information (models, modelling).
-Advances and limitations in computing systems driving information generation (High speed computers, large memory, large storage capacity, parallel computing, cloud computing).
-Advances in Information dissemination (mapping, graphing, 3D graphics, videos, etc.).
-The integration of computing methods such as Geographical information Systems and Mike SHE, Remote sensing, and computer mapping in hydrology.
-Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments
+Title Hydro informatics Code 4HYD505 Department Hydrology Prerequisites 4HYD311& 4HYD321, 4HYD332 & 4HYD342 OR EQUIVALENTS Co-requisites 4HYD222 Aim The module aims to give a broad overview of the incomputer methods and tools in hydrology and wate • Content Introduction to basic concepts (data vs information) Data types (notional, rational, spatial, temporal, rem Data management data modelling (databases, data The role of data in hydrology and water resources in Methods and tools to convert data into information (Advances and limitations in computing systems driv speed computers, large memory, large storage cap computing).
+Advances in Information dissemination (mapping, g The integration of computing methods such as Geo Mike SHE, Remote sensing, and computer mapping note, raster, vector warehouses, etc) nanagement. modells, modelling ring information ge acity, parallel compraphing, 3D graph graphical information in hydrology. n).
+I).
+Ineration (High puting, cloud ics, videos, etc.).
+Ion Systems and Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of all assignments